Understanding RFP Software

 AI-Native vs. Legacy Architecture

-There's a critical distinction between tools built before 2020 (pre-transformer era) and AI-native platforms designed around large language models.
+There's a critical distinction between legacy systems and AI-native platforms designed around large language models.

 Legacy systems typically offer: